didactic-cs/filius/Readme.md

 # Filius - Simple Network Simulation
 Filius is a network simulator for educational purpose

+## Licencse
+Filius is provided under the terms of GPLv2 or GPLv3.

 ## Requirements
 Filius is a Java application.
 It is required that there is a Java Runtime Environment 8 or higher.
 Support of Java 8 is deprecated and will end soon.